"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "Well, Mr. Cullen, because you were not present yesterday, I'd like to have a word with you in my office after we get a game of volleyball going."

 "Sure."
 I turned back to Bella.
-"Are you going to be okay to play, Bella?"
+"Are you going to be okay to play?"
 I smirked.

 "Not that I know of."

 "Then there's something I'd like to suggest."
 He stopped at a room and pushed open its door.
-Inside, I could see several of the more hunky, but still relatively weak humans lifting weights.
+Inside, I could see several of the more muscled, but still relatively weak, humans lifting weights like ants lifting crumbs.

-"I don't think – Carlisle and Esme would rather I take my education most seriously," I answered dutifully.
+"I don't think so.
+Carlisle and Esme would prefer that I take my education seriously, without any distractions," I answered dutifully and by heart.

 "Yes, I looked over your transcripts from the school you transferred from and you're grades are phenomenal.
 If they decrease by any chance, you could always take a break."